Yodo1Games/Suit-Document/markdowns/integration-android.md

 ### 7. Query subscribed items information

-The method is for get the subscribed items information and updates the latest time and term of the subscribed items.
-You can get the formation in method `querySubscriptions` of listener `Yodo1PurchaseListener`.
+The method is to get the subscribed items information and to update the latest time and terms of the subscribed items.
+The information can be accessed using the method `querySubscriptions` of listener `Yodo1PurchaseListener`.

 ```java
 /**